camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/10-cockpit/60-cockpit-plugins.html.md

     |           └── camunda.cfg.xml
     └── pom.xml

-As runtime relevant resources it defines
+As runtime relevant resource it defines

 1. a plugin main class
-2. a `META-INF/services` entry that publishes the plugin to cockpit
+2. a `META-INF/services` entry that publishes the plugin to Cockpit
 3. a plugin root [JAX-RS](https://jax-rs-spec.java.net/) resource that wires the server-side API
-4. other resources that are part in the server-side API
+4. other resources that are part of the server-side API
 5. data transfer objects used by the resources
 6. mapping files that provide additional cockpit queries as [MyBatis](http://www.mybatis.org/) mappings
 7. resource directory from which client-side plugin assets are served as static files